 Planogram software to maximize sales

-It is obvious that making an efficient layout planogram is not an easy process that requires systematic approaches and solutions.
+Making an efficient layout planogram is not an easy process that requires systematic approaches and solutions.
 It is especially important for commercial networks with a large number of commodity items and an extensive network of trade points.

 Pioneering software for making and designing planograms was MS PowerPoint and MS Excel.
 Considering the popularity and availability of these apps, we should not forget that the functionality of their merchandising tools is rather limited.
 Both apps allow you to perform a basic set of functions like generating formulas to calculate numbers and indicators or designing layout presentations.